Buffalo Ribeye, medium at Reata with a glass of cab. That’s what I get when I’m ready to celebrate.

 Then the next two weeks were hell at work.
 Negativity.
 Failure.
 Struggle.
 Wondering to myself if there will every be anything but negativity, failure, and struggle.

-The problem I uncovered that day over a few margaritas was that we were doing some great things but those great things weren’t measured and reported on.
+The problem I uncovered that day was that we were doing some great things but those great things weren’t measured and reported on.
 So to outsiders, especially senior management, those great things didn’t exist.
 What I needed to do was measure the outcomes we were creating, and then share those measurements with the stakeholders on the project.
 That would turn “is this ever going to work?” into “this is working but they have a few issues right now.”

 In a few months, we created a daily report that showed the project’s output every day for the runs that happened every day.
 This was a game changer for my project, and for my job.
 Now I look for any way to measure what outcomes I’m creating because I know no matter how good the outcome is, if it isn’t measured, it doesn’t exist.